yuchanns/kagiapi/README.md

 ## Environment Variables
 - **KAGI_TOKEN** (required): Your Kagi search token.
 If not set, the server will not start.
+- **ACCESS_TOKEN** (required): A secret token clients must provide in the `Authorization: Bearer <ACCESS_TOKEN>` HTTP header for all API requests.
+If not set, a secure random token is generated at startup, but you must specify one in production for secure access.
+Requests without a valid token are rejected.
 - **KAGIAPI_PORT** (optional): Port for the API server (default: `8000`).

 ## Development